 What is a Master Limited Partnership?

-A master limited partnership is a publicly-traded business venture that combines the features of a corporation with that of a partnership and exists as publicly-traded limited partnerships.
+A master limited partnership is a publicly-traded business venture that combines the features of a corporation with that of a partnership and exists as a publicly-traded limited partnership.
 Such business ventures are exempt from corporate tax.
-Master limited partnership pools the tax benefits of a private partnership and liquidity of a publicly-traded business.
+A master limited partnership pools the tax benefits of a private partnership and liquidity of a publicly-traded business.

 - A master limited partnership is a hybrid business venture that combines the features of a corporation and a limited partnership.